 Why is it called the Wagner Act?

 The National Labor Relations Act aka the Wagner Act is the central and most important piece of labor legislation enacted in the 20th century.
 It’s nickname, the Wagner Act, is after its sponsor, Senator Robert Wagner of New York.
-This is typical of Washington legislature, the sponsor or sponsors (Norris-LaGuardia) get attached as the nickname of the bill.
+This is typical of the Washington legislature, the sponsor or sponsors (Norris-LaGuardia) get attached as the nickname of the bill.
 In cases like Wagner who had several pieces of major legislation attached to him, only one his most important or signature piece, to avoid confusion, gets his name.

 Senator Robert F. Wagner had so many pieces of legislature his name would have plastered the Congressional record and been totally confusing, thus while he sponsored the Social Security Act of 1936, the National Industrial recovery Act of 1933, the Federal Emergency Relief Administration bill also 1933 (establishing the Civilian Conservation Corps (1933) and the Wagner-Steagall act creating low-cost public housing, only the last gets his epithet.
 This plethora of New Deal bills makes the German born Wagner the major architect of the modern welfare state.
 The only piece of legislation he sponsored that failed was single-payor health care.